gitjopa/macos-battery-alarm/README.md

-# MacOS battery alarm
+# macOS battery alarm
-Battery alarm for MacOS BigSur
+Battery alarm for macOS Big Sur

-Low battery alterter for MacOS.
-Works at least in English BigSur
+Low battery alterter for macOS.
+Works at least in English Big Sur (and Catalina)

 ## To install
 Add the battery-alert script in to your "Launch items" (in "System Preferences"/"Users & Groups"/you).
 Don't forget to "chmod +x" the script.